 Finance and legal overview

-If anything, blockchains effectively solve the Internet’s double-spending issue by adding a new layer to the standard TCP/IP protocol.
+If anything, blockchains effectively solve the Internet’s double-spending issue by adding a new application layer to the standard TCP/IP protocol.
 This, in turn, implies that a centralized authority managing and overseeing financial transactions on the Internet is no longer needed.
-Some analysts have labeled this new development as the Internet of value – a new dimension that, according to them, will bring dramatic, unstoppable change.
+Some analysts have labeled this new development as the Internet of value – a new feature that, according to them, will bring dramatic, unstoppable social change.
 Regardless, blockchains allow for secure and trusted financial transactions over the Internet.
-In this light, contracts that involve any sort of financial transactions can thus be safely run on the Internet thanks to blockchain technology.
+In this light, contracts that involve financial transactions can thus be safely run on the Internet thanks to blockchain technology.

 Contracts are legally binding agreements.
 That is, they are supported by laws and legislation.
-So when we stamp our signature on a deal, there are lots of legal obligations we are implicitly assuming, backed by institutions (judiciary, the police, etc.) and institutional mechanisms that attempt to address any emerging issues in balanced fashion.
-In this context, the question is if contracts implemented on blockchains are legal in the usual sense.
+So when we stamp our signature on a deal, there are lots of legal obligations we are implicitly assuming, backed by institutions (judiciary, the police, etc.) and institutional mechanisms that will address any emerging issues in a balanced fashion.
+In this context, the question is: are contracts implemented on blockchains legal in the usual sense?
 While here the jury is still out, some authors have argued that (some) smart contracts are compatible with current legislation at least in a few countries.
-More generally, it seems laws will need to be changed or updated.
+More generally, it seems laws will need to be changed or updated in most others.

 One outstanding issue relates to dispute resolution for smart contracts as no third parties are involved.
 Imagine one gets con into a fraudulent smart contract.
-How does one get out of such a contract?
-Who do I call to get help?
+How does one get out of such an agreement?
+Who do we call to get help?
 It appears that an independent authority might be required.
 I do think democratic institutions must necessarily be in place to ensure a balanced distribution of justice – not limited to contracts only, smart or not.

 We finally get to technology.2 The “code is law” issue will be considered in a future post.
 Ethereum provides the software and platform to program and execute contracts.
 This means that transactions envisaged in a given deal can be triggered at a pre-established date and/or by action (or lack thereof) of one of the parties involved.
 Contractual transactions are thus automatically executed and, since the parties have direct access to digital currency, payments should smoothly occur.
 Programming such a contract should not be complicated.

 For example, if a contractual payment is due on a particular date, the program can check the digital currency balance of the payee a few days before and issue an alert if it is short of the amount expected.
-If you are a software developer, this is simple to program and can be done in a few lines of code.
+If you are a software developer, this is simple to program and can be done with a few lines of code.
 Many other things can also be checked or programmed before, during and after transactions are made.
-The critical point here is that programming does not need to be extremely complex.

 So how smart are smart contracts?